-Children age 5 years who got the Pfizer-BioNTech vaccine and anyone age 6 years or older can get most vaccines at the same time as, any time before, or any time after an mRNA COVID-19 vaccine.
+You can get most vaccines at the same time as, any time before, or any time after an mRNA COVID-19 vaccine, including routine vaccines and the influenza vaccine.
 However, certain vaccines have a waiting period.
 If you had another vaccine in the last 4 weeks, check with your healthcare provider about when you can get the mRNA COVID-19 vaccine.